jazzband/django-analytical/docs/services/olark.rst

 :class:`~django.template.context.RequestContext` constructor and in a context processor, the latter clobbers the former.

-See also `api.chat.updateVisitorNickname`_ in the Olark Javascript API documentation.
+See also `api.chat.updateVisitorNickname`_ in the Olark JavaScript API documentation.

 .. _`api.chat.updateVisitorNickname`: http://www.olark.com/documentation/javascript/api.chat.updateVisitorNickname